NiklasVesper/ImagingCytometryTools/README.md

 <h3 align="left">ImagingCytometryTools</h3>

 A key problem of multiplex tissue imaging data analysis is the segmentation of cells.
-Generalist segmentation algorithms like Cellpose and Deepcell significantly improved on that, but these algorithms only allow cellular and/or nuclear segmentation that are independent from each other.
+Generalist segmentation algorithms like Cellpose and Deepcell significantly improved on that, but these algorithms only allow cellular and/or nuclear segmentation that are independent of each other.

 ImagingCytometryTools is a collection of scripts that allows the user to generate subcellular information out of a cellular segmentation.
 The pipeline has a focus on Imaging Mass Cytometry, but it can be adapted for any other imaging method.